arkanoryn/dotfiles/docs/Tmux.md

 ### Prefix

 Most of the Shortcuts are dependant on what tmux calls a `prefix`.
-From my understanding, it is the equivalent of the `leader` key in [[Vi]]
+From my understanding, it is the equivalent of the `leader` key in [[NeoVim]]
 In order for tmux to be consistent with [[Aerospace]] I wanted to use the [[Meh]] key I have on my custom keyboards.
 Unfortunately I seem to be unable to match `C-M-S-k`.
 So for now I'll stick with the default.

 > [!Info]+ Modifiers